PA LLC Formation – The Basics You Need to Know

 What You Need to Know about LLC Formation in Pennsylvania

 Each structure has its own advantages and disadvantages, including personal liability exposure and income tax implications.
-To determine which business entity is appropriate, a business owner should carefully analyze the particular business in question as well as what is important to the business owner.
+To determine which business entity is appropriate, a business owner should carefully analyze the business in question and what is important to the business owner.

-This post will discuss formation of a Pennsylvania Limited Liability Company, or PA LLC Formation, in more detail.
+This post will discuss the formation of a Pennsylvania Limited Liability Company, or PA LLC formation, in more detail.

 What is a Limited Liability Company (LLC)?

 LLCs are a common choice of business entity for the Pennsylvania small business owner.
-Under Pennsylvania law, a limited liability company is a type of business entity that can provide an owner or owners with protection from personal liability arising out of activities of the business operations.
+Under Pennsylvania law, a limited liability company is a type of business entity that can provide an owner or owners (i.e., “Member” or “Members” in LLC parlance) with protection from personal liability arising out of activities of the business operations.

 The Benefits